kurt-b2026/MgCanico/README.md

 ---

 Outline:
--Home page, links to all rocket information (with interactable modules) -First page, rocket history (1910's - 2022)
+- Home page, links to all rocket information (with interactable modules)
+- First page, rocket history (1910's - 2022)
--Second page, information about rocket parts (linked towards by tapping a module of a rocket in a picture in the home age) -Third page, more information about rocket parts and engines by history and political zones -Fourth page, history of astronauts.
+- Second page, information about rocket parts (linked towards by tapping a module of a rocket in a picture in the home age)
+- Third page, more information about rocket parts and engines by history and political zones
+- Fourth page, history of astronauts.
--Fifth page, The Future..
+- Fifth page, The Future..

 WIREFRAME BY PHILLER.